Good news for Minnesota students and families

 Dual-credit courses, whether taught on high school or college campuses, can save families thousands, sometimes tens of thousands, in tuition, book and lab fees.
 These courses can and have helped reduce high school and college graduation gaps – a high priority in Minnesota.
 Some students report these programs transformed their lives.

-Ricker is following state law, which mandates that public schools post “up to date” information about PSEO on their websites and distribute it to 8th-11th grade students and their families by March 1 or three weeks before students register for fall classes, whichever comes first.
+Ricker is following state law, which mandates that public schools post “up to date” information about PSEO on their websites and distribute it to students in grades 8-11 and their families by March 1 or three weeks before students register for fall classes, whichever comes first.

 MDE’s guidance is here: https://education.mn.gov/MDE/fam/dual/pseo/023615.
 The report from the Center for School Change, which I direct, is available at bit.ly/38kXADO.